matsstaff/CDTV_PS2Mouse_Joy/README.md

 * Single Arduino .ino file, without any dependencies.
 Easy peasy.
 * Utilises hardware features as much as possible.
 Robust design.
+* At the time of writing, probably not working very well.
+Untested with a proper CDTV (mine is still in storage).
+Looks good on my scope though :)

 # Mouse connection (Mini-DIN 6 female)
 ![Mini-DIN 6](http://www.betaarchive.com/imageupload/2012-02/1329677183.or.24457.png)